conan-io/conan-io.github.io/_posts/2022-08-21-New-conan-release-1-51.markdown

 This release brings component support for the [MSBuildDeps](https://docs.conan.io/en/latest/reference/conanfile/tools/microsoft.html?highlight=msbuilddeps#msbuilddeps) generator.
-Now, for Conan packages that use components, this generator will create separate proerty files for each component.
-That means that you can customize those property files to just include what you really need.
-For example, if you are depending directly on a package that has components such as [boost](https://conan.io/center/boost) but you just want to use the **boost** **filesystem** and **chrono** components, you can easily do this in your recipe in the ``generate()`` method.
+Now, for Conan packages that use components, this generator will create separate property files for each component.
+That means that you can customize those property files to just include what you need.
+For example, if you are depending directly on a package that has components such as [boost](https://conan.io/center/boost) but you just want to use the **boost** **filesystem** and **chrono** components, you can easily customize the property file in the ``generate()`` method.
 Let's see an example:

 ```python